gohugoio/hugoDocs/content/en/contribute/documentation/index.md

 {{</* /new-in */>}}
 ```

+## Feature state

-## New features
+### New features

 Use the [new-in](#new-in) shortcode to indicate a new feature.

-The new-in shortcode will trigger a build warning if the specified version is older than a predefined threshold, based on differences in major and minor versions.
-This serves as a reminder to remove this shortcode call.
+The shortcode will trigger a build warning if the specified version is older than a predefined threshold, based on differences in major and minor versions.
+This serves as a reminder to remove the shortcode call.
 See [details][].

-## Deprecated features
+### Deprecated features

 Use the [deprecated-in](#deprecated-in) shortcode to indicate that a feature is deprecated.

-The deprecated-in shortcode will trigger a build warning if the specified version is older than a predefined threshold, based on differences in major and minor versions.
-This serves as a reminder to remove this shortcode call and the associated content.
+The shortcode will trigger a build warning if the specified version is older than a predefined threshold, based on differences in major and minor versions.
+This serves as a reminder to remove the shortcode call and the associated content.
 See [details][].

 When deprecating a feature that has its own page, also set the `expiryDate` in front matter to two years from the date of deprecation.
 Include a brief comment to explain the setting: